amaynez/aws-bedrock-api/README.md

-# An Example of AWS BedRock using Meta's LLAMA 2 Model
+# An Example of AWS Bedrock GenAI application using Meta's LLAMA 2 Model

 This example demonstrates how AWS Bedrock can be used for a LLM (llama2-70b) model using AWS Lambda and exposed as an API.
 PS: `This solution can be modified to use any Bedrock supported Models`